fredericaltorres/FT232H.NET/README.md

 * ADC MCP3008 and MCP3004 are supported with examples

 # 2023 Update
-* I created the library in 2017 and in 2023 I am going to update and extend it, as I am going to need way to write and read FLASH Chip for my USB Mass Storage experimentation.
+* I created the library in 2017 and in 2023 I am going to update and extend it, as I am going to need ways to write and read FLASH Chip for my USB Mass Storage/FAT12 experimentations.

 * As Adafruit improved their breakout, I want to add the support I2C and add more example using Adafruit's I2C devices